 Digital Identity

-In the web3 technology stack, digital identity assumes paramount importance as users remain interconnected online.
 A digital identity serves to define and authorize individuals where necessary.
-Users can have multiple digital identities across different platforms, ensuring privacy and security in the decentralized web.
+Users can have multiple digital identities across different platforms.
+It ensures privacy and security in the decentralized web.

 Distributed File Store